isc-projects/kea/doc/sphinx/kea-messages.rst

     obtaining IPv6 leases for IAID %1 and DUID %2 and lease type %3

 Logged at debug log level 50.
-A debug message issued when the server is attempting to obtain a set of IPv6 leases from the memory file database for a client with the specified IAID (Identity Association ID) and DUID (DHCP Unique Identifier).
+This debug message is issued when the server is attempting to obtain a set of IPv6 leases from the memory file database for a client with the specified IAID (Identity Association ID) and DUID (DHCP Unique Identifier).